 Melissa Turley served on the Teton County Commission and Jackson Town Council for nearly a decade, winning three elections between 2006 and 2012.
 During that time, Melissa served as Chair of the County Commission, as well as Mayor Pro Tem of the Town Council.
 Melissa helped found and served on the boards of Girls Actively Participating, Womentum, and the Jackson Hole Perinatal Advocacy Project.
 She is also an alumna of Leadership Wyoming and Leadership Jackson Hole.
 A native of Colorado, Melissa graduated from the University of Montana.
 She is currently the Executive Director of the Teton Village Association and an instructor at Revolution Indoor Cycling.
 Melissa lives in Jackson with her husband and son, George, and her favorite place to be is on a mountain bike.

 In addition to his role as MBT’s founding Chairman and President, David also serves on the board of the International Mountain Bicycling Association (IMBA).
-Other volunteer non-profit work includes eight years as Vice Chairman of the Lindbergh Foundation, as well as a two year term on the first Board of the Community Foundation of Teton Valley.
-Drawing on his career in corporate development/strategic planning, David’s consultation was a part of both concept and startup of the now-nationally recognized Wydaho Rendevous Mountain Bike Festival.
+Other volunteer non-profit work includes eight years as Vice Chairman of the Lindbergh Foundation, as well as a two-year term on the first Board of the Community Foundation of Teton Valley.
+Drawing on his career in corporate development/strategic planning, David’s consultation was a part of both concept and start-up of the now-nationally recognized Wydaho Rendevous Mountain Bike Festival.
 Besides mountain biking the Teton trails, he also enjoys fishing, hiking, camping, flying and a variety of snow sports.
 David has lived in Alta since emigrating from the Carolinas in 1998.

-Amanda Carey, Executive Director
+Stoney Blouse, Executive Director